-- Construction costs for the new middle school and elementary school, and aquatics center totaling approximately \$53.9 million. - Depreciation expense of approximately \$4.0 million.
+- Construction costs for schools and aquatics center, and other capital assets totaling approximately \$18.2 million. - Depreciation expense of approximately \$5.5 million.

 For more information on the School District's capital assets, see Note III.F in the notes to the financial statements.